xie-andy/math_programs/README.md

 # quant_models

-A collection of Python programs to experiment with different quantitative trading methods and entry/exit methodologies.
+- This repo is a collection of Python programs to experiment with different quantitative trading methods and entry/exit methodologies.

+- To run these on your own computer, clone the repo, install yfinance and then execute the relevant script.

 # pair_trading.py